 Although the final text of the proposed U.S.-UAE nuclear agreement was agreed in early November 2008, the Bush Administration, reportedly at the UAE's request, did not submit the agreement to the 110th Congress.
-As of May 11, 2009, the Obama Administration had not submitted the agreement to Congress to begin the consultation periods required under the AEA.
-A State Department spokesperson stated April 30 that the Administration's policy on the agreement is under review.
-To date, some Members of Congress have welcomed the UAE government's stated commitments to foreswear proliferation-sensitive nuclear capabilities, such as uranium enrichment or spent fuel reprocessing.
-Other Members have signaled their intention to evaluate the proposed bilateral agreement in light of parallel and specific concerns about the UAE's cooperation with international efforts to prevent Iran from developing nuclear weapons and the potential proliferation or safety risks inherent to exporting U.S. nuclear technology.
-Broader diplomatic implications of the proposed agreement also are being weighed by concerned parties on all sides.
+After the Obama Administration took office, the UAE agreed to reopen the text for negotiation.
+On May 21, 2009, the Administration submitted the agreement to Congress to begin the consultation periods required under the AEA.
+Some Members of Congress welcomed the UAE government's stated commitments to foreswear proliferationsensitive nuclear capabilities, such as uranium enrichment or spent fuel reprocessing.
+Other Members signaled their intention to evaluate the proposed bilateral agreement in light of parallel and specific concerns about the UAE's cooperation with international efforts to prevent Iran from developing nuclear weapons and the potential proliferation or safety risks inherent to exporting U.S. nuclear technology.
+Broader diplomatic implications of the proposed agreement also were being weighed by concerned parties on all sides.
+The agreement, however, may now go into effect following an exchange of diplomatic notes because the 90 days of continuous session expired on October 17, 2009.
+State Department spokesperson Ian Kelly told reporters October 22 that the United States has "completed all ... internal procedures" for the agreement to enter into force.
+The UAE cabinet approved the agreement October 26.